image-source-control/image-source-control/readme.txt

 = 2.24.1 =

+- Improvement (Pro): catch more background images added by WP Bakery
 - Fix: a wrong format of the `isc_post_images` post meta value could cause a PHP error

 = 2.24.0 =